bbqz007/zhelper/memory/README.md

 ## a slab allocator.
+a thinking similar to slab cache in linux kernel.

 it has many slab pools of different sizes based 2^.

 it does not help you save memory, but avoid memory loose.